fmcooper/regret-equal-sm/README.md

 v1.2
 * small change in naming conventions in plot generators

+v1.3
+* updates to plot and table generators

 ******************************

 This readme is based on a readme for a previous project found here: https://doi.org/10.5281/zenodo.1183221